Team Semantics and Independence Notions in Quantum Physics: Empirical Teams Arising from Quantum Mechanics

 \section{Empirical Teams Arising from Quantum Mechanics}

 A team, even what we call an empirical team, is in itself just an abstract set of assignments.
 It does not need to have any ``provenance'', although in practical applications teams arise from concrete data.
-In our current context of quantum mechanics, we use the totally abstract concept of a team for implications which indeed are totally general and abstract.
+In our current context of quantum mechanics, we use the abstract concept of a team for implications which indeed are totally general and abstract.
 However, when it comes to counter-examples demonstrating that some implications are not valid, the question arises whether our example teams are ``merely'' abstract or whether they can actually arise in experiments.
-One of the beauties of quantum physics is that we have a perfect mathematical model of what the possible outcomes of experiments could be, namely the theory of operators of complex Hilbert spaces.
+One of the beauties of quantum physics is that we have a precise mathematical axiomatization of quantum mechanics, essentially due to von Neumann \cite{von2018mathematical}.
+This axiomatization is formulated in terms of operators on complex Hilbert spaces.
+We shall limit our discussion to the finite-dimensional case, where operators can be represented as complex matrices.

-We say that an empirical team is \emph{quantum-mechanical} if it arises from a quantum-mechanical experiment.
-This means being expressible via positive operators in a complex Hilbert space.